mobilizeamerica/api/README.md

 Status: LIVE

 Fetch a public event on the platform by id.
+This endpoint will 404 if a private event is requested - to fetch a private event, use the [organization event endpoint](#get-an-organization-event) instead.

 Requires authentication: No*